Rule Of Sean Connery

 - Dennis Quaid.
 There's the obvious ones like Enemy Mine, Dragonheart, The Rookie and The Special Relationship.
-But he delivers even in less universally-praised films like The Day After Tomorrow, the Flight of the Phoenix remake, Pandorum or the otherwise so-so Wyatt Earp where he rivals Val Kilmer with his rendition of Doc Holliday.
+But he delivers even in less universally-praised films like The Day After Tomorrow, The Flight of the Phoenix (2004), Pandorum or the otherwise so-so Wyatt Earp where he rivals Val Kilmer with his rendition of Doc Holliday.

 - Dean Stockwell

 - Charles Dance Whatever your opinion of Last Action Hero may be, there's no denying that he stole the show right out from under the nose of Arnold himself.
 No small feat.

 - Jason Segel, especially if he is singing or playing music.

 - Jeremy Renner is becoming this ever since The Hurt Locker.